cloudposse/atmos/website/docs/contributing/how-to-contribute.md

 ---
+sidebar_position: 2
-sidebar_label: How to Contribute
+title: How to Contribute
+sidebar_label: Contributing
 ---

-# Contributing to atmos
+# Contributing to Atmos

-Thanks for the interest in contributing to atmos!
+Thanks for the interest in contributing to `atmos`!

 ## Contributing Etiquette